RisticDjordje/betting-bot-client-server/README.md

 - [x] Sound notifications for the result of the bet.
 - [x] Check current available funds at each of your accounts.
 - [x] Ability to choose the live bet offer.
-- [x] Custom or random amount to place as a bet.
+- [x] Caching of previous choices (ip adress, username, match) to make the UX smoother.

 #### Server
 - [x] Highly-scalable allowing 16+ users to be connected simultaneusly.
 - [x] Fault-tolerant!
 If one of the processes/workers dies, another one automatically takes over the load and continues the processes.
 - [x] Full overview of every actions.
 - [x] Ability to turn the GUI on/off.
+- [x] Custom or random amount to place as a bet.
 <br><br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>